 The outbreak aboard the expedition cruise ship MV Hondius has a name now, and it's one epidemiologists take seriously.
 On May 6, the World Health Organization confirmed the strain is Andes virus โ the only known hantavirus variant documented to transmit between people, not just from rodents to humans.
 South African health authorities separately confirmed the same finding after testing infected passengers.

 Three passengers have died.
 The first death came nearly a month before hantavirus was even identified as the cause.
 As of May 6, five cases are lab-confirmed and at least three more are suspected among passengers and crew.
 Two people in serious condition were evacuated and flown to the Netherlands by air ambulance.
-A separate case emerged in Switzerland: a man who had traveled on an earlier leg of the voyage, disembarked, and flew home before falling ill โ the first known case of illness appearing after a passenger had already left the ship.
+A separate case emerged in Switzerland: a man who had traveled on an earlier leg of the voyage, disembarked, and flew home before falling ill.

-Argentine officials, according to the Associated Press, suggested the outbreak may have originated during a bird-watching excursion that took a Dutch couple to a landfill, where exposure to rodents carrying the virus may have occurred before they boarded.
-The CDC activated a Level 3 emergency response โ its lowest tier of activation, involving disease experts leading the effort with their own staff and possible assistance from the Emergency Activation Center.
-The agency has reached Level 1, which requires maximum staff working 24/7, only three times in its history: Hurricane Katrina in 2005, the H1N1 influenza outbreak in 2009, and the Ebola outbreak in 2014.
-At least five U.S. states and eleven other countries are currently monitoring people who disembarked before cases were confirmed.
-Two Georgia residents who returned home are being monitored and have shown no signs of infection.
-About 140 people remained aboard as the ship headed to Tenerife in Spain's Canary Islands, where passengers were to be allowed to disembark.
+Argentine officials suggested the outbreak may have originated during a bird-watching excursion that took a Dutch couple to a landfill, where exposure to rodents carrying the virus may have occurred before they boarded.
+The CDC activated a Level 3 emergency response โ the lowest level of emergency activation โ in which CDC experts in the disease lead the activation with their own staff and possible assistance from some staff at the Emergency Activation Center.
+The CDC has initiated a Level 1 response, which requires maximum staff working 24/7, only three times in its history: Hurricane Katrina in 2005, H1N1 in 2009, and Ebola in 2014.
+At least five U.S. states and eleven other countries are monitoring people who disembarked before cases were confirmed.
+Two Georgia residents are being monitored and have shown no signs of infection.
+About 140 people remained aboard as the ship headed to Tenerife in Spain's Canary Islands.

 Sources: CBS News ยท Perplexity/Forbes via Substack ยท CDC Newsroom